Bangladesh

 Most of the children in Savar area suffer from malnutrition and have stomach problems like diarrhoea, cholera and similar diseases.

-There are particular concerns for pregnant women and neonatal care.
-Government health workers are not qualified and cannot properly diagnose in the case of high-risk pregnancies.
-At the time of feeling pain, pregnant women need to be taken to distant primary health centres and sometimes are compelled to give birth their children under the open sky: children born this way are called ‘Patha Shishu’ (‘street’ in English).
-Even at the Government health centre there is no adequate arrangement for delivery and treatment.
-Most of the children in Savar area suffer from malnutrition and have stomach problems like diarrhoea, cholera and similar diseases.
+Another area the health centre caters for, is care for pregnant women and neonatal care.
+Government health workers are not qualified and cannot properly diagnose in cases of high-risk pregnancies.
+At the time of feeling pain, pregnant women are often taken to distant primary health centres and sometimes are compelled to give birth their children in the open: children born this way are called ‘Patha Shishu’ (‘street’ in English).
+Even at the Government health centre there is no adequate arrangement for delivery and post-delivery treatment.
+Infant mortality rates are high, and so are other birth defects because of malnutrition or inconsistent care.

 Project outline